JulianGriffin11/R_Projects/Project 2 - District Dynamics/README.md

 ---

 ## 🚀 **Introduction**

-Welcome to *District Dynamics*!
-This project explores a dataset of real estate transactions to uncover factors affecting housing prices.
-By focusing on price per square foot, this analysis digs into variables like lot size, number of bedrooms, and sale date.
-The journey blends data wrangling, model building, and regression diagnostics to better understand price variability in the housing market.
+Step into the world of District Dynamics with me!
+In this project, I dive deep into a treasure trove of real estate data to uncover the mysterious forces that control housing prices.
+My journey revolves around the price per square foot, as I try to figure out how lot size, number of bedrooms, and sale date all fit into the big picture.
+Join me in this adventure—you might even learn something about pricing that could save you a fortune!

 ---